AN0NIT/eJPT-Notes/ActiveDirectory.md

 ```

 ## Methodology
+- A machine is a Domain Controller if it has port 88 (kerberos).

 - If ports 139,445(SMB), 389(ldap) ,464 (kpasswd) are open so enumerating the services in this order (PhD Security's methodology)

+- If port 135(msrpc) is open try to get the domain users using a tool called ``rpcclient``.

+- If port 389(ldap) is open we can use ``ldapsearch`` to enumerate domain users as well.

 - If anonymous access to ftp, smb is available check the FS, and try to get sensitive informations like GroupPolicies, password files, xml files etc.